neksharan/neksharan.github.io/people.md

 ## Group Members

- **We are  looking for PhD, Masters and undergraduate students to join the group.
+ **We are actively looking for PhD, Masters and undergraduate students to join the group.
 Please email [Nek Sharan](mailto:nsharan@auburn.edu) for prospective positions.**